A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Extension to Multi player scenario

 \subsection{Distributed Relay Selection Policy}

-To address the exponentially increasing in the size of the state space for multi-player scenario and to avoid the overhead of signaling, we propose a distributed variant for resolving the multi-\gls{UE}s \gls{CPOMDP}.
-We divide the multi-user problem into $N$ single-user problems (given by (\ref{eq.Prob1})), one for each \gls{UE}, and solve them independently.
-For such distributed approach, each \gls{UE} will not take advantage of the observation of other \gls{UE}s because the states of the selected relays by each \gls{UE} are not shared between each others.
+To address the exponentially increasing in the size of the state space for multi-player scenario and to avoid the overhead of signaling, we propose a distributed variant for resolving the generalized \gls{CPOMDP}.
+We divide the multi-player problem into $N$ single-player problems (given by \ref{eq.Prob1}), one for each \gls{MU}, and solve them independently.
+For such distributed approach, each \gls{MU} will not take advantage of the observation of other \gls{MU}s because the states selected by each \gls{MU} are not shared between each others.
 However, distributed designs remain interesting for escaping the large amount of signaling that is required to be exchanged as well as reducing the computational complexity at the \gls{BS} level.

-The distributed approach is equivalent to considering $N$ parallel and independent single \gls{UE} problems.
-For each \gls{UE} $n$ (with $n=\lbrace 1,...,N\rbrace$), a relay selection problem is formulated as a \gls{CPOMDP} as shown in section \ref{sec:RS_ProbForm}.
-Then, a relay selection strategy is launched for each \gls{UE} based on the \gls{GCPBVI} algorithm proposed in \ref{subsec:RS_GCPBVI}.
-Numerical results in section \ref{sec:RS_NumResults} show that this distributed approach reduces the complexity of the problem while achieving performance close to that of the centralized approach.
+The distributed approach is equivalent to considering $N$ parallel and independent single \gls{MU} problems.
+Each \gls{MU} $n$ (with $n=\lbrace 1,...,N\rbrace$) formulates its own relay selection problem as a \gls{CPOMDP} as shown in section \ref{sec:RS_SimuResults}.
+Then, each \gls{MU} launches its relay selection strategy based on the \gls{GCPBVI} algorithm proposed in \ref{subsec:RS_GCPBVI}.
+Numerical results \ref{sec:RS_NumResults} show that this distributed approach reduces the complexity of the problem while achieving performance close to that of the centralized approach.